MRC Accredits 21 Chartbeat Metrics Including Viewability and Active Exposure Time

 So what does that mean?
 Well, it means we get to put a new logo on our homepage and talk about our “twenty-one accredited metrics that go beyond just viewability” but more importantly it means that this “Attention Web” we talk so much about can turn into an Attention Economy.
 We’ve been driving this idea for a couple years now — we’ve always believed that the click and the impression are not the way advertisers should value content.
 It just doesn’t make sense.
 A heady piece on global policy in the Financial Times is just a fundamentally better opportunity for an advertiser (and for the internet in general) than one on some clickbait blog.
 It just is.

-, or just common sense, but no matter which way you look at it you end with high quality writing being worth more than low quality stuff.
+You can trust science, the market, or just common sense, but no matter which way you look at it you end with high quality writing being worth more than low quality stuff.

 But before this accreditation came through it didn’t matter how much you believed in that “attention is valuable” story because you still couldn’t sell it.

 That time is over.